-- Company name and contact information. - Liant product serial number (found in the Electronic Software Delivery email, on the media label, or in the product banner message). - Liant product version number. - Operating system and version number. - Type of files (RM/COBOL or Micro Focus COBOL) being used when the problem occurred. - Hardware, related equipment, and terminal type. - Exact message appearing on screen. - Concise explanation of the problem and process involved when the problem occurred.
+- Company name and contact information. - Micro Focus product serial number (found in the Electronic Product Delivery email, or in the License Certificate). - Micro Focus Relativity product version number. - Operating system and version number. - Type of files (RM/COBOL or Micro Focus COBOL) being used when the problem occurred. - Hardware, related equipment, and terminal type.

+- Exact message appearing on screen. - Concise explanation of the problem and process involved when the problem occurred.